Pregnancy Skincare 101: A Step-by-Step Guide

 Published Date - 5 August 2025

 Pregnancy brings so many changes, and your skin is definitely along for the ride.
 One day you're glowing like you've discovered some secret elixir, the next you're dealing with breakouts that seem to have their own agenda.
-Real talk—your usual skincare routine might not cut it anymore.
+Real talk—these skin changes aren't imaginary.
+They're totally normal and happen to most people.
 Between hormonal shifts and new safety concerns, navigating skincare during pregnancy can feel overwhelming.
 But here's the thing: you don't need to panic or abandon your skincare goals entirely.
 With the right knowledge and gentle approach, you can maintain healthy, happy skin throughout your pregnancy journey and beyond.

 Hormones are basically running the show during pregnancy, and your skin gets the full experience of this hormonal rollercoaster.
-Your body produces more oestrogen and progesterone, which affects oil production, collagen synthesis, and even blood flow to your skin.
-These pregnancy skin changes aren't just in your head—they're very real and completely normal.
+Your body produces more oestrogen and progesterone during pregnancy.
+These hormones affect oil production, collagen synthesis, and blood flow to your skin.
 Some lucky people get that coveted pregnancy glow, whilst others deal with unexpected skin challenges.

 Acne and Breakouts